How Can I Help?

-But, don’t stop there, shout about it, share your knowledge with your family and friends, celebrate our wonderful marine environment and spread the word on social media!
+But don’t stop there, shout about it, share your knowledge with your family and friends, celebrate our wonderful marine environment and spread the word on social media!

 Choose Sustainable Seafood

-The UK is full of seafood lovers and #FishFriday enthusiast, but fish stocks are becoming increasingly over-exploited and the need for more thoughtful decisions as consumers is greater than ever.
+The UK is full of seafood lovers and #FishFriday enthusiasts, but fish stocks are becoming increasingly over-exploited and the need for more thoughtful decisions as consumers is greater than ever.
 It’s not an easy task, but we’ve provided some great initiatives which will help you to chose sustainably and enable you to enjoy your favourite seafood without the guilt:

 • The Marine Stewardship Council (MSC) and Aquaculture Stewardship Council (ASC) are independent non-profit organisations which set a standard for sustainable fishing and aquaculture.
 Look out for their logo’s…